Lawrence Taylor: Drug and lifestyle problems

 Taylor began using illicit drugs during his professional rookie season, 1981–1982.
 He would pass the NFL's drug tests, however, by routinely obtaining his teammates' urine to submit as his own urine samples.

 As his drug habit escalated, he would spend up to thousands of dollars a day on "coke and women."
 His first wife, Linda, once had to pick him up from a crack house.
 And he once attended a team meeting still handcuffed from the night before by some "ladies that were trying out some new equipment", but "just didn't happen to have the key", he would recall.

 In 1987, he finally tested positive for cocaine, and admitted to using it.
 The next year, 1988, he failed a second drug test, whereupon the NFL suspended him for 30 days.
 With that, he abstained from drugs until his 1993 retirement, as a third failed drug test would end his career.
 Yet he would later recall that in retiring, "I saw blow as the only bright spot in my future."

 During 1995, he went through drug rehab twice.
 But over the next three years, he was arrested twice, via undercover police officers, for attempts to buy cocaine.
 Meanwhile, he associated mainly with drug users, and his home usually had white sheets over its windows.
 "I had gotten really bad.
 I mean my place was almost like a crack house," Taylor would later explain.

 Post-NFL life

 Investments

 In Taylor's final year in the NFL, he started a company called All-Pro Products.
 The company went public at $5 a share, and tripled in value during its first month.
 The stock price reached $16.50 a share, at which point Taylor's stake had an estimated value of over $10 million.
 The company ceased production shortly thereafter however, and Taylor, who never sold his stock, lost several hundred thousand dollars.
-He had been defrauded by several members of the penny stock firm Hanover Sterling & Company, who had short sold the company's stock, making it worthless.
+He had been defrauded by several members of the penny stock firm Hanover Sterling & Company, who had shorted the company's stock and rendered it worthless.
 The Securities and Exchange Commission ruled that two traders had manipulated the price of the stock, which skyrocketed while the company was losing over $900,000.